 Each GMSA has appointed a chief pharmacist (or senior responsible officer) to provide strategic and operational delivery of services, and a consultant pharmacist to provide clinical leadership, expert clinical practice and knowledge.

 In addition, a national genomics pharmacy advisory group has been established to lead on implementation of personalised medicine and embedding genomics into pharmacy practice.
-The group brings together the GMSA chief and consultant pharmacists, NHS England and education and pharmacy representatives from Scotland, Wales and Northern Ireland.
+The group brings together the GMSA chief and consultant pharmacists, NHS England, Health Education England and pharmacy representatives from Scotland, Wales and Northern Ireland.

 How can pharmacists learn more about genomics?